-Program H-1.7.4: Allow Higher Densities by Right.
-Consider revising the zoning ordinance to allow for one or more of the following: 1) allow multi-family development in Medium Density and High Density zoning districts (by right) without Use Permit approval;

-2) allow multi-family development (by right) without use permit approval in all zoning districts if the project includes 20 percent or more of its units affordable to lower income household; and/or 3) allow multi-family projects of 5 units or less without use permit approval in Medium and High density zoning districts.
+Program H-1.7.5: Allow Higher Densities by Right.
+Consider revising the zoning ordinance to allow for one or more of the following: 1) allow multi-family development in Medium Density and High Density zoning districts (by right) without Use Permit approval; 2) allow multi-family development (by right) without use permit approval in all zoning districts if the project includes 20 percent or more of its units affordable to lower income household; and/or 3) allow multi-family projects of 5 units or less without use permit approval in Medium and High density zoning districts.

-Responsibility: Community Development Department Financing: General Plan Maintenance Fee Fund
+Financing: Scheduling: General Plan Maintenance Fee Fund 2020-2021

-Scheduling: 2020-2021 Quantification: 30 units

-Program H-1.7.5: Allow Higher Densities in Single Family Residential Districts with Use Permit Approval.
+Program H-1.7.6: Allow Higher Densities in Single Family Residential Districts with Use Permit Approval.
 Consider revising the zoning ordinance to allow three or four-unit developments on larger parcels within Single Family Residential Zoning districts with a Use Permit.
-Consider revisions to the Lot coverage Ratio and Floor Area Ratio to control building size and massing.
+Consider revisions to the Lot Coverage Ratio and Floor Area Ratio to control building size and massing.

-Responsibility: Community Development Department Financing: General Plan Maintenance Fee Fund
+Community Development Department General Plan Maintenance Fee Fund